Joel-Haeberli/computer-science/docs/themes/PE files.md

 #### Import Address Table (IAT)

 The IAT holds addresses of imported APIs, allowing the executable to locate and call these functions in memory.
-The image loader populates the IAT during the loading process.
+The image loader populates the IAT during the loading process (like PLT in Linux).

 ![[PEFile_IAT.png]]